 - The Backups folder can fill up quite quickly, especially if you are a frequent Lightroom user.
 You can safely delete old back ups.
 I suggest keeping the two most recent back ups.
 You can delete the rest.

-- If you are using Lightroom 6 or Lightroom CC Lightroom compresses the back ups, saving hard drive space.
+- If you are using Lightroom 6 or Lightroom Classic Lightroom compresses the back ups, saving hard drive space.

-- Lightroom 6 and Lightroom CC also give you the option of changing the frequency that you back up your Catalog every time you quit Lightroom.
+- Lightroom 6 and Lightroom Classic also give you the option of changing the frequency that you back up your Catalog every time you quit Lightroom.
 This option isn’t available in earlier versions.